-Learning ou tcomes Assessment criteria nd the principles of effective service in housing.
-1.1 Describe the core principles that underpin excellent customer service.1.2 Explain the benefits of effective two-way communication in a customer service context. nd how to improve the experience.
-2.1 Evaluate how quantitative and qualitative data is gathered to understand the diverse range of customers' needs in housing.
-2.2 Explain how customer insight can be used to measure organisational performance, identify areas for improvement, and meet housing customers' diverse needs. diversity a nd the importance of equality and inclusion for housing ions and their customers.
+Learning outcome es Assessment criteria Understand the customer service principles of effective ce in housing.
+1.1 Describe the core principles that underpin excellent customer service.1.2 Explain the benefits of effective two-way communication in a customer service context.
+Understand how customer experi - 2.1 Evaluate how quantitative and qualitative data is gathered to understand the diverse range of customers' needs in housing.
+2.2 Explain how customer insight can be used to measure organisational performance, identify areas for improvement, and meet housing customers' diverse needs. diversity and in importance of equality clusion for housing nd their customers.
 3.1 Explain the importance of inclusive customer communication methods in housing.
 3.2 Discuss how the application of an equality diversity and inclusion policy can impact the quality of customer service in housing.
-3.3 Explain how embedding equality diversity and inclusion in practice supports the business objectives of housing organisations. nd the role of housing in g customers experiencing lity.
-4.1 Outline how to support different customers experiencing vulnerability in housing.
+3.3 Explain how embedding equality diversity and inclusion in practice supports the business objectives of housing organisations.
+Understand the supporting cust vulnerability. role of housing in omers experiencing 4.1 Outline how to support different customers experiencing vulnerability in housing.
 4.2 Review how effectively an existing housing service meets the needs of customers experiencing vulnerability or who have additional needs.